**The Deadline for submission has passed.

 Purpose: To provide support in the form of a matching grant to one institution per academic year for the purpose of effecting institutional changes that result in enhancing student success though completion of programs at the master’s or doctoral level.
 The competition will consider either start-up efforts or efforts to expand or deepen existing initiatives to enhance or improve success.

-Deadline: An application must be postmarked on or before September 9, 2016.
-Send applications to Maureen McCarthy.
+Deadline: Applications must have be received by 5 p.m.
+Eastern on September 9, 2016.
+Send applications electronically, as a single pdf attached to an email to Maureen McCarthy.

-Proposals: The proposal should describe the strategies to be implemented and the institutional analysis that the graduate school has undertaken to arrive at those strategies.
+Proposals: The proposal narrative should not exceed six pages, and should describe the strategies to be implemented and the institutional analysis that the graduate school has undertaken to arrive at those strategies.

-Each proposal should also address the impact of this intervention on increasing inclusiveness in graduate education.
+Each proposal narrative should also address the impact of this intervention on increasing inclusiveness in graduate education.

 Eligibility: All member institutions of CGS will be eligible to apply for this award.
 Institutions that have won the award previously are eligible to apply again after a 10-year period.

-The grant proposal must be submitted by the principal graduate representative of the institution and endorsed by the institution's chief academic officer or president.
+The application must be submitted by the principal graduate representative of the institution and endorsed by the institution's chief academic officer or president.
 The principal graduate representative at the institution must have oversight of the proposed initiatives.
 Applications involving more than one institution are acceptable.